Total Solar Eclipse 2026

 📍 Westfjords

-🚧 Purpose of traffic management:
+🚧 Purpose of the Traffic Management Measures:

 Photos and video